"The caterpillar does all the work, but the butterfly gets all the publicity."

 This project has shown that when large groups of people focus their intentions on healing and positive change, it can have a measurable impact on the world around us.

-I live in Colorado, the epicenter of the psychedelic movement.
+I live in Colorado, USA, the epicenter of the psychedelic movement.
 Everywhere I go, people are talking about microdosing mushrooms

 And what better way to tap into this collective consciousness than through the power of mushrooms?